Results from the UI patterns investigation

-The UI pattern survey initiative was launched back in April and has slowly been collecting replies ever since.
+The UI pattern survey initiative was “launched” in April 2009 and has slowly been collecting replies ever since.
 With over four thousand replies, the data collected has considerable momentum.

 The purpose of the survey was to crowd-source locating various standard elements on some of the biggest sites out there.
 The survey had two types of questions: coordinate questions and regular closed-option questions.